Foo-King-Jimmy/cnippets/cc_sqlite/README.md

 ---

-Download the raw(est) source,  NOT the preprocessed C source !
+Download the raw(est) source file ( , NOT the preprocessed C source ) !

-If you check the official website:  https://www.sqlite.org/download.html
+Check the official website: https://www.sqlite.org/download.html

-then look down, down ... for something like:
+Scroll down for something like this:

 ---